 - Detail.
 CV’s can spend more time on the details of each qualification because of their length, which would be perfect if you needed to expound on details of your skills and experience.

 - Academics.
-CV’s place more focus on your studies, particularly where you studied and what accomplishments you achieved.
+CV’s place more focuses on your studies, particularly where you studied and what accomplishments you achieved.
 This can help give you support as someone uniquely qualified for a business job.

 - Work history.
 You would still need to discuss your work experience, particularly what responsibilities each job entailed.
 This establishes how your old jobs, such as managerial positions, contribute to your qualifications for this one.